awsdocs/amazon-athena-user-guide/doc_source/creating-databases.md

 ![\[Choosing a database in the Athena console.\]](http://docs.aws.amazon.com/athena/latest/ug/images/catalogdashboard.png)

 For information on controlling permissions to Athena databases, see [Fine\-Grained Access to Databases and Tables in the AWS Glue Data Catalog](fine-grained-access-to-glue-resources.md)\.

+## Sample Database and Table<a name="creating-databases-sampledb-and-table"></a>

+In the old Athena console experience, Athena creates a sample database and table for you when you use Athena in a Region for the first time\.
+The `sampledb` database and `elb_logs` table are created from sample data in the Athena examples folder for the Region \(for example, `s3://athena-examples-eu-west-1/elb/plaintext/`\)\.
+The sample database and table support the interactive tutorial available from the menu of the old console\.

+![\[Sample database and table\]](http://docs.aws.amazon.com/athena/latest/ug/images/old-console-sampledb-table-tutorial.png)